Nick Drake in Northumberland

 West meets East: Opera Holland Park comes to Old Street

-Mike Volpe is a true opera aficionado.
+Michael Volpe is a true opera aficionado.
 For nearly 25 years, he’s been General Manager of Opera Holland Park, enthusing a new generation of opera lovers with an eclectic mix of outdoor performances.
-Although his family comes from the mountains outside Naples, Mike grew up in England.
+Although his family comes from the mountains outside Naples, Michael grew up in England.
 He drinks Italian espresso, but when Chelsea […]

 Read more...